Crewvector vs. Excel: Why Managing Crews in Spreadsheets is Costing Your Agency Time and Money

 Instead of relying on manual document checks, the system validates seafarers against two independent layers of requirements:

-Level 1: Company Requirements
+Level 1: Agency Requirements

 Level 2: Vessel-Specific Requirements